smford/eeh-esp32-rfid/README.md

 - Figure out sizing for JSON doc
 - Figure out sizing of variable for url
 - Display username on main web admin
-- Dislplay full user details from button on web admin
 - Log off a user via the web admin
 - Convert to a function: Serial.print(iteration); Serial.println(" Checking access");
 - Lockdown mode / Device disabled except for admin users